haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/env/variables-deploy.md

 -  **Default**—_Not set_
 -  **Version**—Magento 2.1.4 and later

-Use this environment variable to retain customized AMQP service settings between deployments.
-For example, if you prefer using an existing message queue service, like RabbitMQ, instead of relying on {{site.data.var.ece}} to create it for you, use the `QUEUE_CONFIGURATION` environment variable to connect it to your site:
+Use this environment variable to retain customized AMQP service settings between deployments. 例如， if you prefer using an existing message queue service, like RabbitMQ, instead of relying on {{site.data.var.ece}} to create it for you, use the `QUEUE_CONFIGURATION` environment variable to connect it to your site:

 ```yaml
 stage: